 Are you ready?

-Below is an overview of the top 9 salon software in 2024.
+Below is an overview of the top 9 salon software in 2025.
 There are some significant differences between these platforms, and the right solution for you will depend on your business size and specific needs.
-Thus, you should at least skim through the full list before narrowing in on the right choice.
+We recommend that you at least skim through the full list before making a choice, especially since many options require a contract.

 Mangomint